-Green Belt Certification is designed to motivate people to successfully apply White Belt training principles in their own organization, and as a result, eliminate waste and inefficiencies.
+In partnership with David Farley, the Green Belt training is designed to help people successfully apply White Belt training principles in their own organization and guide the improvement projects themselves.
 This important next step requires making the development and delivery process visible, identifying the biggest source of waste, implementing a change to remove said waste, and documenting the impact of the improvement.
-A typical Green Belt improvement project lasts 4–6 months and requires a presentation of the results to peers in a workshop.
+A typical Green Belt improvement project lasts 4–6 months.